Creating new User applications

 When authentication is enabled, the platform appends the `?session_key=` parameter to your application’s URL.

-* If you’ve selected an **API key**, the parameter’s value will contain this key.
+* If you’ve selected an **API key**, the parameter’s value contains this key.

-* If you’ve opted for a **Session key**, the parameter value will include the key of the current user session from which the application is being accessed.
+* If you’ve opted for a **Session key**, the parameter value includes the key of the current user session from which the application is being accessed.

 Make sure the application is capable of reading and using this parameter.